jasonm23/onlisp-markdown/onlisp.md

 be whatever is passed as the argument.
 But what should be the value of y?
 This is the question answered by the dialect’s scope rules.

-In a dynamically scoped Lisp, to ﬁnd the value of a free variable when exe- cuting scope-test, we look back through the chain of functions that called it.
+In a dynamically scoped Lisp, to ﬁnd the value of a free variable when executing scope-test, we look back through the chain of functions that called it.
 When we ﬁnd an environment where y was bound, that binding of y will be the one used in scope-test.
 If we ﬁnd none, we take the global value of y.
 Thus, in a dynamically scoped Lisp, y would have the value it had in the calling expression: